tldr-pages/tldr/pages/osx/ping.md

 `ping -a {{host}}`

-- Ping `host` and prints the time a packet was received.
-This option is an Apple addition.:
+- Ping `host` and prints the time a packet was received (this option is an Apple addition):

 `ping --apple-time {{host}}`